law4percent/draw-polygons-for-computer-vision/README.md

 ## Sample utilization
 ![image](https://github.com/user-attachments/assets/cd85acda-4ed5-4be7-b345-ff7e53fc8353)

-⚠️ Ensure that the frame dimensions match the dimensions of the frame in which the zones were created when using the zones.
+⚠️ When using the zones data, ensure that the frame dimensions match exactly with the dimensions of the frame in which the zones were created.